AL2050/website/_drafts/A-NAND-Gate-Created-Using-Analogue-Circuitry.markdown

 {:refdef}

 {:refdef: style="text-align: center;"}
-Figure 2: The <span style="color:red">**red line**</span> represents the discrete signal that would be produced in this instance.
+Figure #: The <span style="color:red">**red line**</span> represents the discrete signal that would be produced, by discretising this signal, in this instance.
+As you can see, this discrete signal consists of discrete steps.
+The <span style="color:red">**red line**</span> is the ideal scenario.
+In reality, a discretised signal would have ramps at the rising and falling edges between discrete states.
 {:refdef}

 It is important to note that naturally, all signals are truly analogue.
 So, why do we design systems to take these analogue signal and make them digital?
 Well, by designing circuitry to control signals in a discrete manner enables a higher level of control, efficiency, reliability and precision when computing and storing information.

-Digital electronics systems can process and store information much more readily, which is very useful in today's modern digital computers.
-To add to that, digital electronics systems are more immune, than analogue systems, to signal noise that might be experienced over a communications channel, for example.
+Digital electronic systems can process and store information much more readily, which is very useful in today's modern digital computers.
+To add to that, compared with analogue systems, digital electronics systems are more immune to signal noise, that might be experienced, for example, over a communications channel.

-The following combinations are in fact possible.
+The following types of system are in fact possible.

 |Type|Example|
 |-----|